White-bellied parrot

-The white-bellied parrot (Pionites leucogaster), or white-bellied caique in aviculture, is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
+The white-bellied parrot (Pionites leucogaster), or white-bellied caique in aviculture, is a species of bird in the subfamily Arinae of the family Psittacidae, the African and New World parrots.
 It is found in Bolivia, Brazil, Colombia, and Peru.

 Taxonomy and systematics

 The South American Classification Committee of the American Ornithological Society, the International Ornithological Committee, and the Clements taxonomy assign these three subspecies to the white-bellied parrot: